 The fashions in the court at Corroch tend to be in opposition to those of the great city of Iomra in Siabhal.
 Where the courtiers of the Ruby Court become more ostentatious with every season, the courtiers of Uasa compete on the basis of understated utilitarian elegance.
 Many courtiers will never allow anything except black to enter their wardrobe, so that they can wear the livery of Uasa and the Réig every day of their lives.
 The common folk of Uasa tend to dress for the weather as they spend much of their lives outdoors fishing, working the canals and rivers, or herding goats.
 They wear thick woollen cloaks in winter, either stealing or buying sheep from their Bruidigh neighbours, and linen in the summer when the crushing humidity of summer sweeps the Blind Coast.

-Uasaigh characters are focused on their duty at all times, and do not allow anything to distract them from it.
+Uasan characters are focused on their duty at all times, and do not allow anything to distract them from it.
 Their Clarity of Focus Realm Feat allows them to spend 1 Vigour to ignore a Daze effect.

-The Uasaigh value those skills which bring the most service to the Réig and the Crown Realm, and those skills that are needed for day-to-day life.
+The Uasans value those skills which bring the most service to the Réig and the Crown Realm, and those skills that are needed for day-to-day life.
 Cinnirí of the Order of Teachers circuit constantly through the many villages of Uasa, teaching young children the value of personal scholarship and various martial and arcane disciplines, while they will learn fishing or weaving from their own family or foster family.
-People of the other Realms sometimes refer to the Uasaigh as “fish-ticklers” due to the common belief that an Uasach will never pass up an opportunity to see if any body of water contains fish.
-Uasaigh are most likely to have a general smattering of lots of different skills, rather than being specialised.
-The most important of the Five Oaths for an Uasach is of course the First Oath, sworn directly to the Réig themselves, swearing loyalty and service.
+People of the other Realms sometimes refer to the Uasans as “fish-ticklers” due to the common belief that an Uasach will never pass up an opportunity to see if any body of water contains fish.
+Uasans are most likely to have a general smattering of lots of different skills, rather than being specialised.
+The most important of the Five Oaths for an Uasan is of course the First Oath, sworn directly to the Réig themselves, swearing loyalty and service.

-Uasach opinions on the other Realms
+Uasan opinions on the other Realms

 Baol (Highlands): Highlanders talk a lot, and they don’t talk to the right folk.
 Once they get down from their mountains and see how the rest of the Five Realms lives, they shut up fairly quickly about their Amber Hall and how the Réig has no hold over them.